ecthompsoncodes/ecthompsoncodes/README.md

 I am a data scientist who's currently:
-💡 Studying for my MS in Foundations of Data Science at NC State

-🗞 Researching local news at UNC Chapel Hill
+💡 Studying for my MS in Foundations of Data Science at NC State and 🗞 Researching local news at UNC Chapel Hill

 I'm passionate about Ethical AI and responsible tech.
 I am an All Tech Is Human Mentee in Ethical AI and Center for Information, Technology and Public Life (CITAP) Affiliate.